szn/snowflake-cicd/README.md

 ##### `--help`

 Displays help message.
-Running `./cicd.sh` without arguments will also cause the script to show help.
+Running **CICD** without arguments will also cause the script to show help.

 <a name="verbose"></a>
 ##### `--verbose`